zeev-haydar/zeev-haydar/README.md

 ## About Me

-Information System and Technology Undergraduate Student at Bandung Institute of Technology My Roles in IT include Data Science, Game Development (Unity), and Software Engineering (Full-stack Web Developer).
+Information System and Technology Undergraduate Student at Bandung Institute of Technology.
+My Roles in IT include Data Science, Game Development (Unity), and Software Engineering (Full-stack Web Developer).
-Still learning lot of things
+Still learning lot of things.

 ### Social: